perseidas/JS-Notes/DesignPatterns/README.md

 ```
 > Recall then to always make variables with the keyword `var` declared in the scope we want these variables to live on.

+### Lexical scopes vs. In-memory scopes

+In-memory scopes are the ones created when running the code (line by line) and are not the same as lexical scopes.

 > For each lexical scope there may be many in-memory scopes created during execution, or there may be none (in-memory data stores)

 <font color="red">This is some text!</font>